John von Neumann: Career and private life

-Von Neumann's closest friend in the United States was mathematician Stanislaw Ulam.
-A later friend of Ulam's, Gian-Carlo Rota, wrote, "They would spend hours on end gossiping and giggling, swapping Jewish jokes, and drifting in and out of mathematical talk."
-When von Neumann was dying in the hospital, every time Ulam visited, he came prepared with a new collection of jokes to cheer him up.
+Von Neumann's closest friend in the United States was the mathematician Stanisław Ulam.
 Von Neumann believed that much of his mathematical thought occurred intuitively; he would often go to sleep with a problem unsolved and know the answer upon waking up.
 Ulam noted that von Neumann's way of thinking might not be visual, but more aural.
+Ulam recalled, "Quite independently of his liking for abstract wit, he had a strong appreciation (one might say almost a hunger) for the more earthy type of comedy and humor".